 - better consideration of health in existing impact assessments other than HIA;

 - dedicated HIA; and

-- integrated forms of impact assessment.
+- integrated forms of impact assessment'.

-It is clear, therefore, that even the WHO does not support a stand-alone HIA report, unless it could be demonstrated to be of advantage over the EIAR.
-It is for these reasons, that this assessment of potential human health impacts is part of the EIAR rather than comprised as a stand-alone HIA report.
+It is clear, therefore, that even the WHO does not support a stand-alone HIA, unless it could be demonstrated to be of advantage over the EIAR.
+It is for these reasons, that this health assessment is part of the EIAR and there is not a stand-alone HIA.

-HIA is defined as a combination of procedures, methods and tools that systematically judges the potential, and sometimes unintended, effects of a policy, plan, programme or project on both the health of a population and the distribution of those effects within the population (IEMA 2017).
-Whereas human health assessment in the context of EIA focuses the attention on likely significant effects i.e. on effects that are deemed likely to occur and, if they were to occur, would be expected to be significant (as per the requirements of the 2014 EIA Directive).
+HIA is defined as a combination of procedures, methods and tools that systematically judges the potential, and sometimes unintended, effects of a policy, plan, programme or project on both the health of a population and the distribution of those effects within the population.
+Whereas the health assessment in the context of EIA focuses the attention of the assessment on likely significant effects (i.e. on effects that are deemed likely to occur and, if they were to occur, would be expected to be significant (as per the requirements of the 2014 EIA Directive)).
 The IPH Health Impact Assessment Guidance refers to different levels of HIA depending on factors such as the complexity of the project, potential scale and severity of health impacts and quality of evidence.
 The levels of HIA vary from desktop HIA (using readily available data), rapid HIA to comprehensive HIA (involving in depth investigation).
-The approach applied to this assessment draws on guidance for desktop HIA but adapts the methodology to meet the EIA population and human health assessment requirements.
+The approach applied to this assessment draws on guidance for desktop HIA but applies it to meet the EIA population and human health assessment requirement.